 If you don’t know more than I used to know, you also stumbled across the term “rapture” above.
-As far as I understood it, this is an act by which God and/or Jesus rips people from their lives and transports them to heaven physically.
+As far as I understood, this is an act by which God and/or Jesus rips people from their lives and transports them to heaven.
+Physically.
 Apparently, this is connected to the fact that Jesus is coming soon.

 I was handed a pamphlet with the headline “WARNING!!!”, according to which Jesus, “the king of kings” will come soon.
-The reader is asked if he has prepared for that.
+It also asked me whether I was prepared for that.